SageAttention

 for benchmarking

-For the stable Triton-only version, refer to SageAttention-1 and install using pip:
+For SageAttention V1 in Triton (slower than SageAttention V2/V2++/V3), refer to SageAttention-1 and install using pip: pip install sageattention==1.0.6

 git clone https://github.com/thu-ml/SageAttention.git

-cd sageattention
+cd SageAttention

 python setup.py install # or pip install -e .